How to buy the right pressure washer for you, whatever your budget

 Decide on your budget

 This might sound like a simple and obvious one but it's important.
-The Kärcher K7 retails for well over £500 while the K2 Compact reliably costs under £100; it's a big difference between the extreme high-end and more budget models, with a sweet spot in the middle for most people.
+The Kärcher K7 retails for well over £500/AU$900 while the K2 Compact reliably costs under £100/AU$200; it's a big difference between the extreme high-end and more budget models, with a sweet spot in the middle for most people.

 Your budget will be influenced by a range of different factors but ultimately it should come down to what kind of surfaces (and so on) you want the pressure washer for and how much you're willing to spend on it.